renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 Permanent address: 44:c3:06:00:03:eb
 ```

-According to the output the above, by clearing the four least significant bits, and also setting [the U/L bit](https://en.wikipedia.org/wiki/MAC_address#Universal_vs._local) for sanity, our new MAC address would be `46:c3:06:00:03:e0`.
+According to the output above, by clearing the four least significant bits and also setting [the U/L bit](https://en.wikipedia.org/wiki/MAC_address#Universal_vs._local) for sanity, our new MAC address would be `46:c3:06:00:03:e0`.

-Now, let's update our network interface configuration to update our MAC address right before the interface is brought up, and also declare our virtual interface according to our diagram:
+Now, let's update our network interface configuration to change our MAC address right before the interface is brought up, and also declare our virtual interface according to our diagram:

 ```shell
 $ cat /etc/network/interfaces